-The quick take-away would be to increase gel-based event supplementation by 50% over manufactures’ recommendations for loaded movement.
+The quick takeaway would be to increase gel-based event supplementation by 50% over manufacturers’ recommendations for loaded movement.
 However, it gets more complicated.

-Previous studies have shown athletes can absorb just 150-200 calories per hour, depending upon athlete, exertion rate, etc. However, the scientific literature on any standard is mixed and coaching experience from the endurance sport world suggests the “gut” can be trained for each athlete to increase caloric absorbtion.
+Previous studies have shown that athletes can absorb just 150-200 calories per hour, depending upon the athlete, exertion rate, etc. However, the scientific literature on any standard is mixed and coaching experience from the endurance sport world suggests the “gut” can be trained for each athlete to increase caloric absorption.

 Also, loaded movement increases heart rate because it takes more strength (energy) to move.
 Hammer Nutrition recommends protein supplementation in addition to carb supplementation during unloaded endurance events beyond 2+ hours.
 This raises the question of earlier, or only, carb/protein supplementation for loaded movements.